Alex Leung

 A positive macro backdrop for infrastructure debt

 Looking at the macroeconomic environment, as inflationary pressures continue to subside, central banks will have more room to start cutting interest rates.
 The US Federal Reserve signaled at the end of 2023 that they are looking to cut rate 3 times in 2024.
-Although hotter than expected inflation so far this year may have tampered those expectations, the general direction of travel is clear, even if rates stay higher for longer.
+Although higher than expected inflation in the first half of the year tampered these expectations, recent weak economic data has increased the market’s belief that rate cuts will finally begin after the summer.

-In Europe, inflation has actually been coming in lower than expectations compared to 6 months ago.
-Switzerland surprised the markets by being the first major economy to cut rates in 2024, and other European countries should follow.
+In Europe, inflation has actually been coming in lower than expectations compared to a year ago.
+Switzerland surprised the markets by being the first major economy to cut rates in 2024, followed by the European Central Bank, which cut its key interest rate for the first time since 2019.
 Consensus estimates expect 10-year bond yields across Europe to begin declining in 2024 (see Figure 3), which should bring some relief to those concerned about potential financial distress.

 Figure 3: 10-year government bond yields (%)